wkumari/draft-wkumari-dnsop-extended-error/README.md

    There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
+   Unfortunately, the error signals that a DNS server can return are